EDKUB BUILDS A BRIDGE BETWEEN CUBAN AND ELECTRONIC MUSIC

 PUPY Y LOS QUE SON SON, Roicel Riveron (timbal) former drummer/timbal of MANOLITO Y SU TRABUCO, Nestor Lago (tres) musician of ELITO REVE Y SU CHARANGON, Cuban singer Marbis Manzanet with her typical rumba voice and the powerful voices of Yassell Sotomayor and Raysel Sotomayor (LOS NICHES) with African roots.
 Fred Sumi has also composed and produced four albums of the Swiss band SUMO.

 The first single KEY JAM of EDKUB is out now.
 The song is played by DJ Jack El Calvo as the opening track of his mixes "The Lockdown Sessions - Para Bailar Casino" on New Morning Radio, Paris.
-The first album will be released in winter 2020 and reaches out Cuban music lovers, as well as an audience that love different flavors as electronic sounds or jazz, through the hybridity and the two cultures the project links, Cuban and electronic music.
+The first album will be released in spring 2021 and reaches out Cuban music lovers, as well as an audience that love different flavors as electronic sounds or jazz, through the hybridity and the two cultures the project links, Cuban and electronic music.